 After students have completed learning about the scientific method, they begin to work on their own science fair projects.
 Weeks 5 through 7 function as work sessions, where students work on their projects and have the opportunity to ask STEMY team members and volunteers questions.
 STEMY leaders set goals for the students to complete up to a certain point of their project every week.
 During week 8, the science fair is held in place of a typical work-session.
 Family, teachers, and administrators are invited to attend.

 Math-A-Maniacs is a six-week afterschool workshop for middle schoolers.
 The workshops teach students fun math topics along with their real-world applications and expose underserved kids to new topics not usually taught in the classroom.
 Lessons always include engaging activities to drive new knowledge home.
 Our goal is to eliminate the negative mentality about math and encourage the kids to pursue future careers in math.
-This year’s lessons included fractals, the golden ratio, statistics, and vectors and occur at Olmsted South Middle School.
+This year’s lessons included fractals, the golden ratio, statistics, and vectors and occur at Olmsted South Middle School and the Academy @ Shawnee.

 After learning the four core topics from the first four lessons, the kids pair up and work on projects to showcase the information that they learned.
 Each pair chooses a topic and develops their own, creative math project that illustrates real-world implications.
 Finally, students present their projects at a math fair at the end of the program.